-Debra Loevy graduated cum laude from the University of Michigan Law School in 1995, having completed her undergraduate work at Wesleyan University with a B.A. in history in 1992.
+Debra Loevy is a partner at Loevy & Loevy.
+She graduated cum laude from the University of Michigan Law School in 1995, having completed her undergraduate work at Wesleyan University with a B.A. in history in 1992.
 After law school Debra spent years addressing poverty law issues at the Legal Assistance Foundation of Metropolitan Chicago and at Vermont Legal Aid.
 Debra also spent several years focusing on criminal defense appeals at the Illinois Office of the State Appellate Defender.
 She joined Loevy & Loevy in 2007, with a practice concentrated primarily on appeals.
-Debra is admitted to practice in the United States Supreme Court, the Illinois Supreme Court, the Commonwealth of Massachusetts the Third, Fifth, Sixth, Seventh and Ninth Circuit Courts of Appeal, the Northern District Court of Illinois, the District Court of Vermont, and the Northern District Court of Ohio.

 • U.S. Supreme Court

 • U.S. Court of Appeals 5th Circuit